hmxmilohax/rb3-pc/readme.md

 [![A screenshot of AshCentral's website, GoCentral.Rocks, in the account information subpage, with "Link Account" being moused over](images/ash/settings.png)](https://gocentral.rocks/link "GoCentral")

-You'll be taken to a page to type in an account linking code. **Leave this page open.**
+This will take you to a page to type in an account linking code. **Leave this page open.**

 [![A screenshot of AshCentral's website, GoCentral.Rocks, in the account linking subpage, with "Link" being moused over.](images/ash/link.png)](https://gocentral.rocks/link "GoCentral")